zixuanzhang/p8105_Final_Project/proposal.md

 Challenges
 ----------

-1.  text mining: for acquiring a clean set of description, we need to extract some keywords which describes the skills, tools and education requirements in our dataset.
+1. Text mining: The job description part of the original dataset contains substantial information.
+We need to determine some keywords which describe the skills, tools, education requirements and working years, respectively, in order to acquire a clean set of variables for further analysis.

-2. Job title classification: Mark the levels of different titles in different companies, data scientist may not be of the same level when companies are of different sizes or different internal governance structure (listed company for example).
+2. Job title classification: Mark the levels of different titles in different companies.
+Data scientist may not be of the same level when companies are of different sizes or different internal governance structure.

+Companies of different sizes and internal governance structure give different job titles for data science employees.
+We need to identify all the possible job titles from the original dataset and classify them to the three general categories: data engineer, data scientist, and data analyst.

 Planned Timeline
 ----------------